-Students in the lab work on a variety of projects and develop their skills in research design, programming and coding, data analysis, presentation, and writing.
+Undergraduate students in the lab work on a variety of projects and develop their skills in research design, programming and coding, data analysis, presentation, and writing.
 Please reach out if you are interested in working with Dr. Robbins as a collaborator or student researcher.
+Please note that the psychology department at University of Richmond does not offer a graduate program, so I do not have graduate students in the lab.

 Current Projects